 If your baby just recently started to cry, and hasn’t had any problems earlier, an anal tear or diaper rash could be making the bowel movement painful.
 Some food intolerances could also be causing problems.

-You may also read the following thread, where parents with similar situations share their situation: Baby Screams In Pain With Every Bowel Movement
+You may also want to read the following forum discussion, where parents with similar situations share their situation:

-I hope you soon finds out what is wrong!
-Don't hesitate to take your baby to a doctor to discuss the situation.
+I hope you soon find out what is wrong!
+Don’t hesitate to take your baby to a doctor to discuss the situation.